 We do not use derivative instruments to hedge exposures to cash flow, market, or foreign currency risks.
-We evaluate all of our financial instruments, including issued stock purchase warrants, to determine if such instruments are derivatives or contain features that qualify as embedded derivatives, pursuant to ASC 480 and ASC 815-15.
+We evaluate all of our financial instruments, including issued stock purchase warrants, to determine if such instruments are derivatives or contain features that qualify as embedded derivatives, pursuant to ASC Topic 480 and ASC 815-15.
 The classification of derivative instruments, including whether such instruments should be recorded as liabilities or as equity, is re-assessed at the end of each reporting period.

-The 4,600,000 issued in connection with the Initial Public Offering (the "Public Warrants") and the 167,000 Private Placement Warrants are recognized as derivative liabilities in accordance with ASC 815-40.
+The 4,600,000 warrants issued in connection with the Initial Public Offering (the "Public Warrants") and the 167,000 Private Placement Warrants are recognized as derivative liabilities in accordance with Derivatives and Hedging-Contracts in Entity's Own Equity ("ASC Subtopic 815-40").
 Accordingly, we recognize the warrant instruments as liabilities at fair value and adjusts the instruments to fair value at each reporting period.
 The liabilities are subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in our statement of operations.
-The fair value of the Public Warrants issued in connection with the Public Offering and Private Placement Warrants were initially measured at fair value using a Monte Carlo simulation model and subsequently, the fair value of the Private Placement Warrants have been estimated using a Monte Carlo simulation model each measurement date.
-The fair value of Public Warrants issued in connection with the Initial Public Offering have subsequently been measured based on the listed market price of such warrants.
+The fair value of the Public Warrants issued in connection with the Public Offering and Private Placement Warrants were initially measured at fair value using a Monte Carlo simulation model and subsequently, have been measured based on the listed market price of such warrants.